-But even more important than any one list of subjects is the way in which the liberal arts are taught.
-They are liberal arts because, as is fitting for the training of the children of the King, the liberal arts inculcate the traits of the free man as opposed to the slave, the traits of the son as opposed to the servant.
-Rather than training students in the methods and procedures of a solitary field of study or of specialized areas through an elective system, the liberal arts education uses a selection of humanizing disciplines to teach the skills, habits, and disciplines which equip the free man to live all of life as prophets, priests, and kings to the glory of God.
+Even more important than any one list of subjects is the way in which the liberal arts are taught.
+They are liberal arts because, as is fitting for the training of the children of the King, the liberal arts inculcate the traits of the free man as opposed to the hireling; they are the traits of the son as opposed to the servant.
+Rather than training students in the methods and procedures of a solitary field of study or of specialized areas through an elective system, the liberal arts education uses a selection of humanizing disciplines to teach the skills and habits which equip the free man to live all of life as prophets, priests, and kings to the glory of God.
 Therefore, we expect students who have been trained by the New Saint Andrews liberal arts education to be more than just consumers of culture, but to be shapers, creators, and leaders in culture making.
+To whom much is given, much is required.

 Heirs of the King

-To whom much is given, much is required.
 Finally, since the purpose of the liberal arts is to form an integrated understanding of creation, there can be no true liberal arts education without Christ, in whom all things consist.
-To say “Christian liberal arts” is, in a sense, tautological, since no man and no mind and no education can be truly free outside of Christ.
 The liberal arts education is, therefore, living life to the fullest as a son or daughter of our King.